-In November 2021, Swiss Life revealed its Group-wide programme, "Swiss Life 2024".
-With this programme, Swiss Life is systematically continuing its successful path of recent years, focusing on deepening customer relationships, expanding its advisory organisations, establishing operational scalability and consolidating its sustainability strategy.
+In December 2024, Swiss Life revealed its Group-wide programme, "Swiss Life 2027".
+With it, Swiss Life is systematically continuing on its successful path of recent years and focusing on three strategic actions: expanding and deepening customer relationships, strengthening its advisory power and operational efficiency.